 YEON-MIN PARK: I STILL CAN’T BELIEVE WHAT’S HAPPENING

-By Ruxandra Predescu
+Interview by Ruxandra Predescu

 Yeon-Min Park is the first-prize winner in the Piano Final of the 2020/2021 George Enescu Competition.
 Representing South Korea, Yeon-Min chose Rachmaninoff’s Concerto No. 3, a difficult piece, which she performed with compelling force and passion.